 Yes.
 I welcome the clarification by Senator Byrne and the Minister in regard to University Hospital Limerick and the 60 modular beds being delivered this year.
 It is important that message is promulgated from here.

 I understand Senator Devine's frustration regarding the Minister for Health and I know Senator Ardagh has raised the matter before.
 The difficulty we have is that the Minister was in the other House twice last week and our schedule did not allow for him to come to this House on another day.
-This week, the Minister is in the other House on a motion of no confidence tomorrow.
+The Minister is in the other House on a motion of no confidence tomorrow.
 To be honest, I am endeavouring to have the Minister come to the House and, earlier today, my office was reminding the Minister's office that we have a request for him to come in.
 To be fair to Senator Ardagh, she did not divide the House on the matter two weeks ago and I hope Senator Devine will not do so today.
 I will endeavour to have the Minister come to the House at the earliest convenience.
 We are not sitting on Thursday, as the Senator knows.
 I would be happy to have him come to the House this evening, if possible, but it is highly unlikely, although I have not been able to check my phone.
 I would be happy for him to come in next week and I will give a commitment to do that.
 I apologise that we have not had the Minister in, to acknowledge Senator Ardagh's request of two weeks ago.

 Senator Grace O'Sullivan raised the issue of Dr. Liam Lysaght's warning about the 60% loss of biodiversity across the globe, which is an alarming figure.
 Equally, the Minister, Deputy Bruton, spoke about the need for action with the IFA and farmers recently.
 Government action to tackle climate change is, as the Taoiseach said, the next big progressive cause.
 We need to step up our response to the issue of climate change.
 I am confident that, through the Minister, Deputy Bruton, and Members of this House, such as Senators Grace O'Sullivan, Lombard, Mulherin and others, we can reach cross-party consensus on how we tackle the issue of climate change.
 I would be happy to have that continuing debate with the Minister in the House.